The Beginning of a New Era in Technology: Blockchain Traceability

 Aim for Maximum Integration

 When constructing a traceability system, never exclude processes such as supply, production, storage, and shipment that have been going on for years within the company.
-Add value to every stage of the process by integrating the data from these operations with the traceability system.
+Add value to every stage of the process by integrating the data from these operations with the blockchain traceability system.